yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

     $ sudo systemctl start node_exporter
     ```

-1. (SUDO NEEDED) Check the status of the node_exporter service with the following command:
+1. Check the status of the node_exporter service with the following command:

     ```sh
     $ sudo systemctl status node_exporter